anna-jeongah/graduate_employment_prediction/README.md

 Either download the imputed data from the imputed_data folder, or run the R-code to execute the multiple imputation with MICE and generate the imputed datasets.

-For the logistic regression files, ensure that you download the imputed datasets from the imputed_data folder and change the pathnames accordingly for the imp_data variables within the code.

 ## LCA Analysis - Installation/Usage
 Install python